If you are living in the UK, Europe or Australia, you will know PRINCE2, but in North America or the Middle East, you may not have heard of it.

-This is the basic level qualification from PRINCE2.
-Here you can learn the basics of the PRINCE2 methodology and terminology.
+This is the basic level qualification.
+Here you will learn the basics of the PRINCE2 methodology and terminology.

-No experience or education prerequisites are mandatory for this qualification.
+There are no experience or education prerequisites for this qualification.

-The exam consists of 75 multiple choice questions, and the score of 5 questions is not counted towards the final score.
+The exam is closed book and comprises 75 multiple-choice questions, and the scores from 5 questions are not counted towards the final score.

 The duration is 60 minutes and you must get 50% to pass the exam; i.e. 35 questions right out of 70.

-If you are an experienced project manager, and are managing projects in a PRINCE2 environment, you can try to obtain your PRINCE2 Practitioner qualification.
+If you are an experienced project manager in a PRINCE2 environment, you can apply to be the PRINCE2 Practitioner.

 This qualification will give you an in-depth understanding of the relationships between the PRINCE2 elements, principles, themes, etc.